8fit/react-document-section/README.md

 `react-document-section` provides two components:

 * `DocumentOutlineSection` is the component with which you specify the nesting level.
 Wrap everything that should be part of a section in this component.
-  * `title` (String) Specify the title of the section as a property of `DocumentOutlineSection`.
+  * `title` (node) Specify the title of the section as a property of `DocumentOutlineSection`.
 Be aware however that you need an `H` component to display this title.
 * `H` is the component which displays the title specified in `DocumentOutlineSection`.
 It's a universal alternative to `h1` - `h6`.
 Any properties you set in this component are set as attributes of the actual `h1` – `h6` element.

 ## Install